 I was named the #1 wedding photographer in the United States in 2020 by the Wedding Photojournalist Association, Top 100 in the World by Fearless Photographers in 2019 and 2020, and Junebug Weddings' Top 50 in the World in 2020.

 Here's a little of my story:

 That project in Japan sparked an idea for a longer-term personal project where I visit small Pacific islands and take portraits and documentary photos of the culture and lives of the residents, then send portrait packages and books of the project back to the community.

-In 2016 I went to my third island: Nomuka in the Kingdom of Tonga.
+In 2016 I went to my second island: Nomuka in the Kingdom of Tonga.
 In addition to family portraits, I also documented life on the island including church, kite flying, farming, weaving, and school.
 More photos from the project can be seen here.
-For the first time, this project also included a 100+ page book in addition to print packages for each family.

 I believe strongly in doing personal projects with my photography to keep both my passion and skills on point.
 In 2016 I began another project documenting Montana's small-town rodeos.
-This is a work-in-progress that will likely take a few years to complete, but images from the first few rodeos can be seen here.
+This is an ongoing project, the photos from which can be seen here.